Skip to content

 Birkin 25

-Highest premium over retail of any Hermes bag.
-Himalaya B25 can exceed $200K.
-Boutique allocation: VVIC only.
+Highest premium over retail of any Hermès configuration.
+Himalaya B25 among the most valuable bags in the secondary market.
+Boutique allocation: VVIC clients only.

 Shop Birkin 25